 We have recently joined with the UN Office for South South Cooperation to make a real impact across the Global South and capitalise upon the wonderful platforms that each Organisation has developed, such as the South South Galaxy, the Coalition of Think Tank Networks, and its flagship publication of Good Practices.

 ICGEB hopes to expand joint activities by promoting programmes for reversing brain drain in the Global South, enhancing South-South cooperation and exchange and, of course, using science and scientific diplomacy to promote peace and security.
 Through this partnership, ICGEB can better fulfil its mandate by strengthening its ability to offer science and scientific capacity building to support sustainable development; offering biotech solutions tailored to the real needs of different countries in the Global South, which range from health to agriculture and clean energy; and generating knowledge sharing and outreach programmes.

-Dr. Zulma Rocio Suarez-Moreno PhD student in the Venturi lab in Trieste
+Dr. Zulma Rocio Suarez-Moreno, PhD student in Dr. Venturi’s lab in Trieste

 Zulma published four, first, and two co-author papers in high-impact journals on quorum sensing signals and bacterial plant disease during her time in the Bacteriology lab in Trieste.

 Following postdoctoral studies at the University of Medicine and Dentistry at New Jersey, USA, she returned to Colombia as Research Associate at the Biotech Institute, “Universidad Nacional” in collaboration with Biocultivos S.A.

 In 2014 she joined the “Universidad de La Sabana” as Assistant Professor and moved to a Biotech Company.
 Currently Director of R&D at Empresa Colombiana de Productos Veterinarios VECOL S.A., Bogota, she is also Ambassador to Colombia for the American Society for Microbiology.